 Promoting self-care and organizational staff care for Iranian social workers and addiction counsellors

 What happens when you gather 62 social workers, addiction counsellors and managers from 31 Iranian non-government and government organizations to spend five days together in interactive workshops on staff-care and self-care?
-Not just care awareness, but comradery and capacity building.
+There is not only an increase in care awareness, but camaraderie and capacity building as well!

 We were privileged to have Dr. Scott Breslin, International Director of Operation Mercy, as the lead facilitator.
 In reflecting on his experience of the event, Dr. Breslin remarked:

 “In spite of the language and cultural differences, I felt a unique connection with those in the seminar.
 Somehow it felt that we had all made a commitment to a similar purpose.
 We had all dedicated our lives to improving the lives of others.
 I experienced a deep sense of camaraderie that superseded all our differences and allowed us to enjoy a great deal of rapport.
 There was a mutual sense of learning.
 I have led scores of leadership seminars in scores of countries but this was something special. […] the seminar was greatly appreciated and people left with new knowledge, ideas and tools regarding self-care and staff-care. ”

 Mr. Amir Zardouz, Deputy Director and NGOs Capacity Development Project Manager, and Ms. Azadeh Bahramji, Afghan Refugees Empowerment Project Manager, helped with the facilitation in the afternoon sessions.

 Mr. Zardouz noted that: “It was the first time that many of the participants heard that they needed to take care of themselves and their colleagues; I was, indeed, astounded by how the participants responded.
 Subsequent to the training workshop, whenever I see the participants in other events or meetings, they keep telling me how this training event has truly changed their perspective on their service provision, work and personal lives.”